Colour Coded Event - The Colonel’s Drive

 There will be NO EOD and there will be NO Si Cards to be hired on a day basis.

-Start times will be based on the 15 minute start intervals which the runners booked from 10.30 - 14.30 for all except the Yellow course, but note that starts for the Yellow course will be more resticted to 11.00 - 12.30.
+Start times are based on the 15 minute start intervals which the runners booked from 10.30 - 14.30 for all except the Yellow course, but note that starts for the Yellow course will be more resticted to 11.00 - 12.30.
+The start times shown are the start of each 15 minute interval.